nmslib/hnswlib/algo_params.md

 not improve the quality of the index.
 One way to check if the selection of ef_construction was ok is to measure a recall for M nearest neighbor search when ```ef``` =```ef_constuction```: if the recall is lower than 0.9, than there is room for improvement.
+* ```num_elements``` - defines the maximum number of elements in the index.
+The index can be extened by saving/loading(load_index function has a parameter which defines the new maximum number of elements).